mnneeltakemail2/testNeel3/neel-client/neel-dex/start-trading-on-the-neel-dex.md

 **Note**: You can cancel opened order by clicking on the **X** in the **My Open Orders**.

-**Attention** The commission for creating one **buy** or **sell** order** on the DEX platform is **0.003 Waves**.
+**Attention** The commission for creating one **buy** or **sell** order** on the DEX platform is **0.003 Neel**.
 This amount will be frozen for the order fee.
 If the order is not executed and then canceled, the amount will be unfrozen.

 > _Before sending, receiving and trading crypto assets, educate yourself to make informed decisions.
 Crypto assets are volatile, and the prices can go up and down.
 Carefully evaluate your trading goals and the financial risk you are willing to take.
-> Please beware that Wavesplatform does not provide financial, tax, or legal advice.
+> Please beware that Neelplatform does not provide financial, tax, or legal advice.
 You should make such decisions on your own or consult with reliable experts_.

 ___

 ## More info

-If you have troubles with our platform, please create a [support](https://support.wavesplatform.com) ticket or write a [question](https://forum.wavesplatform.com) on our forum.
+If you have troubles with our platform, please create a [support](https://support.neelplatform.com) ticket or write a [question](https://forum.neelplatform.com) on our forum.